-The purpose of describing legislation, regulations and policies is: (i) to check if the intended initiative complies with these and (ii) to get insight in the opportunities and constraints concerning the development of alternatives
+The purpose of describing legislation, regulations and policies is: (i) to check if the intended initiative complies with these and (ii) to get insight in the opportunities and constraints concerning the development of alternatives.

 In the EIA study, legislation and existing as well as proposed policies and plans should be considered that provide opportunities or constraints for the development of alternatives.
-At least the following policies and plans should be considered:
+The following policies and plans should at least be considered:

-- National Water strategy 2005-2009;

-- National agricultural policy or plan;

-- Draft water resources management plan for Tuban Abyan delta region

-Other relevant policies and plans have to be considered as well.
+- National Water strategy 2005-2009 - National agricultural policy or plan - Draft Water Resources Management plan for Tuban Abyan delta region - Other relevant policies and plans have to be considered as well.